 Roundproxies makes sense if you're running enterprise operations where downtime costs money.
 Their proxy manager is complex but powerful—you can set custom retry logic, automatic IP rotation rules, and even specify minimum session duration.

-Pro tip: Use their pay-per-GB plan for testing, then switch to dedicated IPs once you know which locations work best.
+Pro tip: Use their pay-per-IP plan, once you know which locations work best.
 You'll save 40% on long-term projects.

 Best for: Large-scale web scraping, Fortune 500 companies, teams needing advanced compliance tools